 What Happens During the Test?

-It’s a simple blood test that’s usually done in the morning, when your testosterone levels are highest.
-Your doctor will take a sample of blood from a vein in your arm or finger.
-Tell him if you take any drugs or herbal remedies.
+It’s a simple blood test that’s usually done early in the morning, when your testosterone levels are highest.
+You will have a tube of blood taken from a vein in your arm or finger.
+Tell your doctor if you take any drugs or herbal remedies.
 Some medicines can affect your test results.
+Because testosterone levels vary from day to day and hour to hour, if a low or high level is found, the test is usually repeated.

 What Can Your Results Tell Your Doctor?